Skip to main content

 Interests:

-Other interests include graph-theoretic representations of qubit networks and topological changes that come with various qubit modalities, as well as broader applications of RMT in quantum information.
-Future directions for my research are the adaptation of SU(2) gauge theory in quantum simulation and quantum-initialized Hessians for hybrid cost function optimizations.
+Personal interests include graph-theoretic representations of qubit networks and topological changes that come with various qubit modalities, as well as broader applications of RMT in quantum information.
+Future directions for my research are the adaptation of SU(2) gauge theory in quantum simulation and real-time dynamics on lattice models.

 Degree Completion Date: